duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### scrum-event-1

-**Q:** Why are Scrum Events designed as formal opportunities to inspect and adapt, and what happens if a Scrum Event is skipped?
+**Q:** {Scan} Why are Scrum Events designed as formal opportunities to inspect and adapt, and what happens if a Scrum Event is skipped?

 - Vietnamese outline:
   - Question: